Dogo Argentino: Breed Information, Pictures, and More!

 How to Care for a Dogo Argentino

 The Dogo Argentino is an active and social dog that needs plenty of room to thrive.
 Many Dogo Argentinos live on farms or ranches, providing them with adequate space and a working environment.
 The Dogo Argentino is adaptable, however, and can still be healthy and happy in a home with a big yard.
+Always remember to supervise your Dogo Argentino when it's outside.

 This is also not a dog you can leave alone for long periods of time each day.
 It's a social dog that loves being with its family.
 The Dogo Argentino will become destructive if left alone for hours each day.
 Spend time playing and cuddling with your dog each day to make sure they are getting the stimulation they need to be content.
+Dogo Argentino pups may be tough to train and require a lot of attention, but they are easy-going when it comes to grooming.

 Nutrition and Feeding for a Dogo Argentino

+Dogo Argentinos are known to pack on the pounds if you let them.
 The average amount of dry food to feed a dog between 76 to 100 pounds is 3 1/3 to 4 1/4 cups.
 The food should be split between two meals, half in the morning and half at night.
-Splitting the food apart will ensure that your dog doesn't overeat.
-It will also promote better digestion.
+Look for dog food brands that have a healthy protein source, which means avoid dog foods that are heavy in "meal" like chicken meal.

 Related: Organic Vs Non-Organic Dog Food [In-Depth Comparison]